travis/factual-clojure-driver/README.md

 (def data (fact/with-debug (fact/get-results "t/places" {:q "starbucks" :limit 3})))
 ````

+# Where to Get Help

+If you think you've identified a specific bug in this driver, please file an issue in the github repo.
+Please be as specific as you can, including:

+  * What you did to surface the bug
+  * What you expected to happen
+  * What actually happened
+  * Detailed stack trace and/or line numbers

+If you are having any other kind of issue, such as unexpected data or strange behaviour from Factual's API (or you're just not sure WHAT'S going on), please contact us through [GetSatisfaction](http://support.factual.com/factual).

 # License

 The use and distribution terms for this software are covered by the